China–Poland relations: Early contacts and approaches

-Contacts between Polish and Chinese people date back several centuries.
+Contact between Polish and Chinese people date back several centuries.
 In the mid-17th century, notable Polish Jesuit missionaries Michał Boym and Jan Mikołaj Smogulecki arrived to China.
 Boym significantly expanded the knowledge of China in Europe with his works, among which were the pioneering botany book Flora Sinensis and detailed maps of China.
 He also introduced Chinese medicine in Europe, including the analysis of the pulse.
 Smogulecki taught European mathematics and astronomy in China, and introduced logarithms to China.
 Both Boym and Smogulecki had contacts with the Imperial Court of China.
-In the 17th century, there were diplomatic approaches between the courts of John III Sobieski and Emperor Kangxi.
+In the 17th century, there were diplomatic approaches between the courts of John III Sobieski and the Kangxi Emperor.
+In the 1820s and 1830s, Polish physician Józef Wojciechowski was active in Beijing, and became renown for successfully curing a prince from the imperial court deemed incurably ill by local doctors, for which he was honoured with a memorial in Beijing in 1829.

 In the late 19th century and early 20th century, when Poland remained partitioned and occupied by neighbouring powers, thousands of Polish emigrants, including engineers, architects, doctors, teachers, many of them political refugees, settled in Manchuria (Northeast China) and greatly contributed to the foundation and development of the Chinese Eastern Railway and the city of Harbin.
 The founder of the city was Polish engineer Adam Szydłowski, who also was Harbin's first mayor, while the city's layout was planned by Polish engineer Stanisław Jokisz, and other Polish engineers were also responsible for its construction.
 Poles established a prosperous and influential community in the city, with Polish press, schools, organizations, churches (including the present-day Sacred Heart of Jesus Cathedral) and sports teams, and peacefully co-existed with the city's other ethnicities including the Chinese.
 Many Poles were employed at the Chinese Eastern Railway, which was managed at the time by Polish railway engineer Stanisław Kierbedź.
+Tadeusz Nowkuński was the head physician of the central hospital of the Chinese Eastern Railway, active in fighting the plague and cholera epidemics in Manchuria.
 Poles introduced sugar beet cultivation to China and established the country's first brewery, now known as the Harbin Brewery.
 Poles also established the first steam mills, metallurgical plants, and furniture and cigarette factories in Manchuria.
 Several Polish writers, including Teodor Parnicki, Edward Kajdański and Kazimierz Grochowski, either were born or spent part of their childhood or adulthood in Harbin, before eventually moving to Poland, where they popularized knowledge about China and East Asia.